nickrigby/nickrigby.github.io/_posts/2017-02-12-building-a-website-with-jekyll-and-github-pages.md

 I've heard a lot of people talking about [GitHub Pages](https://pages.github.com) recently, so I decided to find out what all the fuss was about.
 If you've been hiding under rock like me, Github Pages allow you to host a website directly from a Github repository — no separate hosting account necessary.
 So basically, free hosting!

 ## Configuring Github Pages
-Headed over to the [GitHub Pages](https://pages.github.com) home page for instructions, but essentially it boils down to three simple steps:
+Head over to the [GitHub Pages](https://pages.github.com) home page for detailed instructions, but essentially it boils down to three simple steps:

  1. Create a new repository in your Github account named `{% raw %}<username>.github.io{% endraw %}`. _Note:_ The `{% raw %}<username>{% endraw %}` part must match your Github username exactly for it to work.
 You can [view my Github Pages repository](https://github.com/nickrigby/nickrigby.github.io) as an example.
  2. Clone the repository to your own machine using your favorite git client.
 The clone command should look something like this: `git clone https://github.com/username/username.github.io`